ppi/ppi-distribution-module/README.md

 License
 -------

-This bundle is licensed under the MIT License.
+This module is licensed under the MIT License.
 See the [LICENSE file](https://github.com/ppi/ppi-distribution-module/blob/master/LICENSE) for details.

 Authors
 -------